teresa-m/training-material/topics/community/tutorials/community-tutorial-table/tutorial.md

 ---

 Similarly to the numerous tools available on Galaxy, the [Galaxy Training Network](https://training.galaxyproject.org/) includes numerous tutorials.
-This tutorail will take you through the steps to generate resources listing all the relevant tutorials and display the tutorial table on your community codex page.
+This tutorial will take you through the steps to generate resources listing all the relevant tutorials and display the tutorial table on your community codex page.

-The pipeline creates table with all the tutorials.
+The pipeline creates a table with all the tutorials.
 This table can be **filtered to only include tutorials that are relevant to a specific research community**.

 The generated community-specific table can be used as it and/or embedded, e.g. into the respective Galaxy Hub page or Galaxy subdomain.